sagibrant/resume/products/uft/projects.md

 #### 🔹🖥️🔌UFT Remote Agent - *2014*

-`UFT Remote Agent` is a DCOM component used to enable remote test execution from `ALM/QC (formerly Quality Center)`.
-Originally developed in C++ many years ago, the component had evolved into a monolithic class of over 9000 lines of code.
-This made the system difficult to maintain, with frequent customer-reported bugs and limited modularity.

-Due to these challenges, the Software Architect decided to refactor the component using C#.
-I was responsible for leading this effort.
+- Background
+The UFT Remote Agent is a DCOM component that lets users run tests remotely from ALM/QC (formerly Quality Center).
+It was an old component—hard to maintain, with frequent bugs reported by customers and little modularity.
+The Software Architect decided to refactor it using C#, and I led this refactoring work.

+- Challenge
+The original UFT Remote Agent was built in C++ years ago.
+Over time, it became a single "monolithic" class with more than 9,000 lines of code—hard to read and understand.
+The new version had to use C#.
+If we just copied the old design, performance would drop, but we needed the same (or better) performance.
+Redesigning it while keeping/improving performance was very challenging.

+- Contribution
-I performed an in-depth analysis of the original codebase and worked closely with the ALM team to fully understand the integration points between UFT and ALM.
-Based on this understanding, I redesigned the class structure by separating responsibilities according to UFT’s functional areas.
-I also rebuilt the Remote Agent UI using WPF for a more modern and maintainable interface.
+I analyzed the original codebase deeply and worked closely with the ALM team to fully understand how UFT and ALM connect.
+Based on this, I redesigned the class structure—splitting responsibilities to match UFT’s functional areas.
+I also rebuilt the Remote Agent’s UI with WPF, making it more modern and easier to maintain.
+For about a month, I used Visual Studio Profiler to optimize performance.
+One key improvement: I loaded the UFT AOM Agent as an assembly to cut down on cross-process communication overhead.

-One of the key challenges was performance: the new C# implementation initially lagged behind the original C++ version.
-I spent about a month optimizing performance using `Visual Studio Profiler` and implemented various improvements, including loading the `UFT AOM Agent` as an assembly to reduce cross-process communication overhead.
+- Result

-In the end, the new `UFT Remote Agent` achieved comparable performance to the legacy version, delivered a cleaner UI, and significantly improved maintainability.
-For this work, I received my first **Team Star** award.
+The new UFT Remote Agent performed as well as the old version.
+It had a cleaner UI and was much easier to maintain.
+For this work, I got my first **Team Star** award.

 ---